tch-at-bain/tch-test-python-ci/project1/README.md

 ## On demand releases

-- Pre-releases can be triggered using cli and `--prerelease` option: <https://python-semantic-release.readthedocs.io/en/latest/commands.html#prerelease>
+- Pre-releases can be triggered using cli and `--prerelease` option: <https://python-semantic-release.readthedocs.io/en/latest/commands.html#prerelease> and specific version bump -> see below.

 TODO: this doesnt work currently - config for multibranch releases required?